sromeroi/exifdate_folder/README.md

 # Exifdate_folder

-Rename all the image files in a directory ("folder") and subdirectories after its EXIF date (output filename: YYYYMMDD_HHMMSS.jpg).
+Rename all the image files in a directory ("folder") and subdirectories (or a single image file) after its EXIF date (output filename: YYYYMMDD_HHMMSS.jpg).

 I wrote this small script because Olympus digital and most phones store its camera images with filenames like IMG_XXXX.jpg or DCIM_XXXX.jpg.